oliviakim7/ThePangolin/README.md

-## The Pangolin
+# The Pangolin

 Pangolins are often trafficked for their outer shell.
 People boil them off their bodies and are then used in medicines.

-### Background

 Pangolins are one of the least heard of animals.
 Below are some facts about them:

-Pangolins are mammals that are a part of the Pholidota.
+## Background
+-

-# Appearance
+## Appearance
 - Pangolins share a strong resemblance to an anteater.
 - They are consistently mistaken as a reptile due to their scaly outer shell.